Slicing through the barriers of what can and cannot be done with a large yacht, the Wicked FPB 97 redefines the cruising paradigm.

 Design & Systems Efficiency Leads to Cruising Freedom

 Simple, reliable systems with backups in place, an extensive list of spare parts and tools, plus a detailed vessel operations manual, and access to all critical systems for periodic inspection and maintenance, mean more time spent cruising, and the ability to deal with problems when they do occur.
-Add in a sub-5ft/1.5m draft, the toughest hull construction ever offered in a series-built yacht, a double bottom and four watertight bulkheads, plus a tough, unpainted aluminum exterior, and the FPB 97 owners have the ability to cruise where they want, when they want, and with whom they want.
+Add in a 5ft/1.5m draft, and the usual tough hull construction of the FPB, a double bottom and four watertight bulkheads, plus a functional, unpainted aluminum exterior, and the FPB 97 owners have the ability to cruise where they want, when they want, and with whom they want.
 It is an enticing formula.

 “This would have to be the most intriguing offshore cruising powerboat I have come across.
 Conceptually, Steve Dashew has possibly developed a new paradigm for offshore cruising…”